coleoguy/evobir/README.md

 citation:

 *Blackmon, Heath and Richard A. Adams.
 2015.
-EvobiR: Tools for the analysis and teaching of comaparitive data. doi:10.5281/zenodo.30938*
+EvobiR: Tools for comparative analyses and teaching evolutionary biology. doi:10.5281/zenodo.30938*

 Comparative analysis of continuous traits influencing discrete states, and utility tools to facilitate comparative analyses.
 Implementations of ABBA/BABA type statistics to test for introgression in genomic data.
 Wright-Fisher, phylogenetic tree, and statistical distribution Shiny interactive simulations for use in teaching.